 Later, she would sell a clump of ‘Becky’ to gardeners or a few stems for flower arrangements to patrons.
 Mae’s daughter, Mary Ann Gatlin, gave a clump one day to her friend Becky Stewart.

 So, when plantsman Bill Funkhouser visited the Stewart’s garden in the mid-1980s, he began looking for the botanical name for this plant.
 Without finding one, he named it ‘Becky’ in honor of Becky Stewart.

 During this time, two other plantsmen named the same flower.
-Nurseryman Bud Heist, who obtained the flower from the Gatlins, was growing it under the name ‘Ida Mae’ and Flower magazine’s own Ryan Gainey had passed this flower along to Goodness Grows under the name of ‘Ryan’s Daisy’.
+Nurseryman Bud Heist, who obtained the flower from the Gatlins, was growing it under the name ‘Ida Mae,’ and Flower magazine contributor Ryan Gainey had passed this flower along to Goodness Grows under the name of ‘Ryan’s Daisy.’

 Shasta Daisy Varieties

 ‘Becky’: One of the best cultivars, it flowers later and is larger than others.
-Flowering from July through September, this plant grows three to four feet tall.
+Flowering from July through September, this plant grows 3–4 feet tall.

-‘Christine Hagemann’: Introduced from Germany, this double flowering Shasta daisy has flowers three-and-a-half inches across.
+‘Christine Hagemann’: Introduced from Germany, this double-flowering Shasta daisy has flowers 3 1/2 inches across.
 The double flower says the rest!

 ‘Crazy Daisy’: Large double blooms are frilled, quelled and twisted.
 Each one is unique.

 - Shasta daisies are one of the easiest perennials to grow.
 They prefer, but do not necessarily need, moist yet well-drained soil.